General informations

 What to do and see at the Pian di Spagna Nature Reserve

-There is a lot to see in this place, the morphology of Pian di Spagna Natural Reserve it gives the opportunity to learn about many of the historical-environmental aspects that characterize it.
+There is a lot to see in this place, the morphology of the Pian di Spagna Natural Reserve gives the opportunity to learn about many of the historical-environmental aspects that characterize it.

 In fact, there are various itineraries and walks that can be done mainly in the perimeter area of the protected area, some of them only accompanied by a Reserve Guide.

-If you feel like doing one quiet family walk this is a place for you, simple routes on dirt roads and mule tracks immersed in nature.
+If you want to take a quiet walk with your family, this is a place for you, simple routes along dirt roads and mule tracks surrounded by nature.

-The most suitable place to start your visit to Pian di Spagna it is the place called "Ponte sull'Adda", where it is possible to leave the car along the road, taking care not to obstruct the passage.
+The most suitable place to start the visit to Pian di Spagna is the place called "Ponte sull'Adda", where it is possible to leave the car along the road, taking care not to obstruct the passage.

 Itineraries and walks on Lake Mezzola

-Picture of Eleonora Villa, Veronica Carella And The right Tuesday – Larius Way
+Photos by Eleonora Villa , Veronica Carella and The Right Tuesday – Larius Way

 If you love trekking in the Pian di Spagna Nature Reserve and around Lake Mezzola it is possible to organize excursions.
 Among the main practicable routes and paths there are:

-- a circular route with arrival and departure from locality of Beltrone, which winds inside the Reserve.
+2. a circular route with arrival and departure from the town of Beletrone , which winds inside the Reserve.

-- the one that from Ponte del Passo to Sasso di Dascio allows you to observe a large quantity of aquatic birds and which allows you to enjoy a panorama of the Mezzola lake.
+3. the one that from Ponte del Passo to Sasso di Dascio allows you to observe a large quantity of aquatic birds and which allows you to enjoy a panorama of Lake Mezzola.

-- what he gives Fuentes Trivium, near the Adda Bridge, also allows you to arrive by bicycle Cascina Lodoletta, and which gives the opportunity to see the Fort of Fuentes.
+4. the one that from Trivio di Fuentes , near the Adda Bridge, allows you to reach Cascina Lodoletta , and which gives you the opportunity to see the fort of Fuentes.

-But the true enchantment of Mezzola lake it is right on its banks, where you can stop and admire the placid turquoise waters that reflect the sun's rays in a thousand different colours.
+But the true enchantment of Lake Mezzola is right on its shores, where you can stop and admire the placid turquoise waters that reflect the sun's rays in a thousand different colours.

 If you want to take home some evocative and nuanced shots, this is the place for you.